neutrinojs/neutrino/packages/font-loader/README.md

 ## Customization

-`neutrino-middleware-font-loader` creates some conventions to make overriding the configuration easier once you are ready to make changes.
+`@neutrinojs/font-loader` creates some conventions to make overriding the configuration easier once you are ready to make changes.

 ### Rules